 Courselle's primary areas of teaching and scholarship are criminal law and procedure.
 She directs the College of Law's Defender Aid Program, a clinical program in which third-year law students represent indigent defendants in criminal appeals and other post-conviction matters.
-She also teaches Criminal Adjudication and Federal Courts, and previously has taught Property, Legal Writing, and a seminar on Gender and the Law.
+She also teaches Criminal Law and Federal Courts, and previously has taught Criminal Adjudication, Property, Legal Writing, and a seminar on Gender and the Law.

 Professor Courselle is currently working on articles related to comparative sentencing policy and the ethical obligations of appointed counsel.
-She has been a frequent presenter in CLE programs and national conferences on such subjects as military tribunals, effective oral argument, and practice in rural communities.
+She has been a frequent presenter in CLE programs and national conferences on such subjects as military tribunals, effective appellate advocacy, and practice in rural communities.

-Criminal Adjudication, Criminal Law, Defender Aid Program, and Federal Courts
+Teaching: Criminal Adjudication, Criminal Law, Defender Aid Program, Federal Courts